Angelix1/WhyDoQuantumUnicornsCodeCosmicToastersWhileJellyfishPoliticiansFight4SeaweedAndRoboBananasRights/README.md

 ## Loops

 Loops are a complicated relic of archaic programming languages.
-In `WQCUCCTWJPFAARBAR`, there are no loops.
+In `QuantumCodeUnicorn`, there are no loops.

 ## Installation

-To install `WQCUCCTWJPFAARBAR` to your command line, first install the `WQCUCCTWJPFAARBAR` installer.<br>
+To install `QuantumCodeUnicorn` to your command line, first install the `QuantumCodeUnicorn` installer.<br>
-To install the `WQCUCCTWJPFAARBAR` installer, install the `WQCUCCTWJPFAARBAR` installer installer.
+To install the `QuantumCodeUnicorn` installer, install the `QuantumCodeUnicorn` installer installer.

 **New for 2022!**<br>
-Due to the complicated installation process, you can now install the 'Create `WQCUCCTWJPFAARBAR` App' app that installs everything for you!
+Due to the complicated installation process, you can now install the 'Create `QuantumCodeUnicorn` App' app that installs everything for you!

 ## Booleans